WNCHA Outdoor Experiences: The Buncombe Turnpike

 What to Bring: Mask, sturdy shoes or hiking boots, 16+ oz water, any snacks or medicines needed

 Note: Parking is limited (8-10 cars) and we may contact participants to arrange carpooling depending on registration.

 Safety is the highest priority of this event.
 No hike is guaranteed to be safe, and no outing during Covid is either.
 To minimize risks, we will require participants to abide by these guidelines.
 Failure to adhere may result in cancellation or a participant being asked to leave.

 - Participants must sign a waiver in advance virtually via Google Forms: https://forms.gle/ytFcw27ytS2TUasGA

 - Nobody with visible symptoms will be allowed.
 Those who feel unwell or feel they may have been exposed are asked not to attend.
 Refunds are available.

-- Social distancing is required while we hike.
+- Social distancing is encouraged while we hike.

 Unless the weather is heavily rainy or presents another severe challenge, the hike will proceed.
 If we have to reschedule, participants will be notified by phone/email by 8pm the evening prior, and a new date will be announced in short order.

 Lauren May currently serves as the assistant site manager at the Vance Birthplace, a state historic site in Weaverville, NC.
 In this role, Lauren is responsible for crafting education programs, caring for the site’s artifact collection, planning special events, and creating all social media content.
 This last responsibility places her firmly on the interpretive frontline, engaging with complex histories in a digital landscape.
 Before joining the staff at the Vance Birthplace, Lauren earned her MA in Public History from North Carolina State University and acquired over six years of experience interpreting North Carolina history at museums and historic sites.